Skip to main content

 Regent's Scholarship

-Regent's Scholarships are offered to residents of Nebraska that are graduating seniors of Nebraska high schools.
-Applicants with a minimum ACT composite of 30 and either a rank in the top 25% of their graduating class (6th or 7th semester) OR a cumulative GPA of 3.5 or higher will qualify for the award.
+Criteria include, (1) Nebraska residents that are US citizens or permanent residents, (2) graduating seniors of Nebraska high schools, (3) minimum composite ACT of 30, and (4) either top 25% of their graduating class (6th or 7th semester) OR cumulative GPA of 3.5 or higher will be considered for the award.
+Scholarships are awarded competitively and are not guaranteed at the minimum criteria level.

-To apply, submit (1) an Application for Admission by February 1st and (2) ACT/SAT scores through the February test date during senior year.
+For consideration, submit (1) an Application for Admission by February 1st, and (2) ACT/SAT scores through the February test date during senior year.

 Back to top

-To apply, submit (1) an Application for Admission by February 1st and (2) ACT/SAT scores through the February test date during senior year.
+For consideration, submit (1) an Application for Admission by February 1st, and (2) ACT/SAT scores through the February test date during senior year.

 Back to top

-To apply, submit (1) an Application for Admission by February 1st and (2) ACT/SAT scores through the February test date during senior year.
+For consideration, submit (1) an Application for Admission by February 1st, and (2) ACT/SAT scores through the February test date during senior year.

 Back to top